1. Preparing the Manuscript Files

 03_Fig_2_Kristeva_prepares_fondue.png

-1.3.3 Create a Word file in each sub-folder of images which includes captions for each image, sources for each image, and permissions for each image.
+1.3.3 Create a Word file in each sub-folder of images which includes captions for each image and table, sources for each image, permissions for each image, and alt text for each image (a description of the image for screenreader users)..
 If you have correspondence (such as emails) related to requesting permission to reprint certain images, include copies of that correspondence in this folder as well, and go here for a template letter for requesting permission to reprint images.

-1.3.4 Images must be at least 300dpi.
+1.3.4 Images must be at least 300dpi and have a width of 5 inches.
 If there is a question about whether or not an image will be usable, please consult with punctum before submitting final manuscript.

 Providing images less than the required 300dpi resolution, or with resolutions artificially inflated, will result in your manuscript being returned and thus incurring delays in production.
 Please make sure to check this thoroughly for every image you provide with your manuscript.

-1.3.5 Within the text of the book, make sure that images are referred to by Figure number.
+1.3.5 Within the text of the book, make sure that images are referred to by Figure number and tables by Table number.

-Like this: “In Montmartre, wheels of brie are stacked along the streets (see Fig. 1).”
+Like this: “In Montmartre, wheels of brie are stacked along the streets (see fig. 3.1).”

 Not this: “In Montmartre, wheels of brie are stacked along the streets, as you can see here:”